protractor09/Real-time-WebRTC-VLM/README.md

 - Check firewall settings allow connections on port 3000
 - Ensure ngrok is properly configured for HTTPS

+### Startup Issues
+- Ensure Node.js 14+ is installed
+- Check if port 3000 is available
+- Verify all dependencies are installed correctly

 ## Notes

 - **Object detection** runs on connected user's camera feed